APMonitor/begin_java/06-Operators.md

 ```
 5
 ```
-Or calculate the remainder of the devision of two variables like this:
+You can calculate the remainder of the devision of two variables like this:
 ```
 int a = 239;
 int b = 17;